 Unique to Logic Pro X, Slicing mode corrects timing by shifting the slices around without compressing or expanding the audio.
 This makes it especially ideal for drum tracks.
 Logic Pro is the only application that allows you to make this type of edit without switching to a separate tool that leaves your tracks sliced up into hundreds of little pieces.

 Emulates the effect of a historical tape-based, time-stretching device known as a tempophone.
 Results in a mechanical sound with many artefacts similar to those produced with granular synthesis techniques.

 Quantising involves the rhythmic correction of notes to a specific time grid.
 Any notes not played in time are moved to the nearest position on the grid.
-Logic offers a sophisticated set of options for applying and adjusting quantisation either to a region and its contents, or directly to the note events in one of the MIDI editors.
+Logic Pro X offers a sophisticated set of options for applying and adjusting quantisation either to a region and its contents or directly to the note events in one of the MIDI editors.
 Accomplished keyboardists and MIDI drum kit players will especially appreciate the unique Smart Quantize feature that shifts notes in clusters and adjusts note lengths proportionally in order to preserve musical details like flams and chord rolls that are often lost with standard quantisation.

 Region-based quantise can be adjusted as you listen to the result, and there are parameters that go beyond the basic snapping of the start of a note to a grid.
 For example, you can actually quantise the dynamics of notes.
 This is especially interesting when using the Groove Track feature, as it means you can follow not only the timing of the Groove Master track, but the relative dynamics as well.